jordan4ibanez/Open-Terrarium/README.md

+This game needs to be updated, currently working on updating

 ### What is this game?

 __Open Terrarium__ is an open world, open source, 2D block based sandbox game where you can mine and craft.